Logan-Peters/Logan-Peters.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the Computer Science department at UC Davis.
 I started in Fall 2021 and did my undergraduate degree in computer science at Carleton College.
-I am co-advised by Karen Moxon and Xin Liu and currently I work on research relating to interpetable machine learning, brain machine interfaces and computational neuroscience.
+I am co-advised by Karen Moxon and Xin Liu and I work on research relating to interpetable machine learning, brain machine interfaces and computational neuroscience.

 Publications
 ======